 What Can Debt Consolidation Do for Me?

-Before beginning any kind of consolidation, talk to a debt counselor or financial advisor to make sure that it is a good fit for your credit needs.
+Before beginning any kind of consolidation, talk to a debt counselor or financial advisor to make sure it's a good fit for your credit needs.
 Sometimes debt consolidation works where you take out a loan at a different interest rate with a separate company, and you use those funds to pay off your other creditors.

 Upstart is one such company I like where you can do this.
 If you've got less than $10k in balances, researching other balance transfer offers with cards can be a great way to lower interest rates without getting a heavy (like a debt management company or service involved.)